-The Election Procedures shall specify allowable activities, State all campaign rules and limits relating to campaigning. (e.g. campaigning, candidate forums, use of NC logo by candidates, etc.).
-A copy of the Election Procedures including the allowable activities, rules and limits relating to campaigning shall be provided to the candidate at the time of filing or subsequently upon request.
+The Election Procedures shall specify any restrictions and/or prohibitions allowable activities, State all campaign rules and limits relating to campaigning.
+Provided that any restrictions and/or prohibitions cannot be designed to unfairly assist or harm specific candidates.

+A copy of the Election Procedures including any restrictions and/or prohibitions allowable activities, rules and limits relating to campaigning shall be provided to the candidate at the time of filing and subsequently upon request.

-The Prohibit use of the City Seal, DONE logo, or any DONE created official certified Neighborhood Council designation on candidate materials is prohibited.
+The use of the City Seal, DONE logo, or any DONE created official certified Neighborhood Council designation on candidate materials is prohibited.